As a solar-powered electricity provider, Chariot Energy often hears all sorts of claims and questions about solar energy:

-Let’s explain the principal pros and cons of this renewable energy resource.
+Let’s explain the principal pros and cons of this clean energy resource.
 We can help you decipher whether it’s worth the investment or simply educate you about this awesome power source!

 |You receive federal assistance for solar panels||Difficult to move once installed|

 |Generates electricity anywhere on Earth||Solar energy storage is costly|

 |Lessens the strain on the electric grid||Requires rare earth metals|

 |You can sell back your excess solar energy|

 1. Solar Energy Reduces Your Carbon Footprint

 Whether you know it or not, generating electricity produces a lot of carbon emissions.
 In the United States, electricity generation from fossil fuels accounts for 25% of all greenhouse gas emissions, including carbon dioxide, methane, nitrous oxide and fluorinated gases.1 Known as “brown power,” this coal- and natural gas-powered electricity enters the grid to provide your home with electricity.